 - This is a closeup pali, and behind that are some faraway ones covered in clouds, and on the bottom there are some people walking into my picture.

 - The fluted sea cliffs, or pali, rise like sentries straight up from the green valleys and white sand beaches below.

 - Breakouts persist from the Kamoamoa tube system and feed surface flows above and on the pali.

-An Indic language, closely related to Sanskrit, in which the sacred texts of southern Buddhism are written.
+An Indic language, closely related to Sanskrit, in which the sacred texts of Theravada Buddhism are written.
 Pali developed in northern India in the 5th-2nd centuries bc.

 - It has been influenced by Pali, the sacred language of southern Buddhism.

 - As in Thailand, Laos, and Burma, the language of Theravada Buddhist scriptures, Pali, often is studied by young men during temporary periods as monks and is an important influence on literary Khmer.

 - They were taught religion and the religious language of Pali by Buddhist monks.

 - Buddhists themselves refer to the teaching by the Pali term Dhamma (or in some schools of Buddhism by its Sanskrit equivalent dharma).

 - The Vinaya, the compendium of monks' rules in the Pali canon, lists five ‘Reflections before Admonishing.’